 Since Joshua was one year ahead of me in med school, we didn’t have the option of couples matching.
 But we knew we were serious about our relationship, and so we made the decision to be actively involved with each other’s match process.
 He matched first, then I matched the year after.

-Here are some general tips for couples in similar situations, who can’t couples match:
+Here are some general tips for couples who can’t couples match:

 1. Communicate frequently and honestly about the process and the points below.
 This is absolutely the most important thing.
 You must be on the same page if you choose to go through this together.